rahulroy96/audio-transcribe-server/README.md

 * Ruby version: 3.2.2

 * Database creation
-- Uses postgres as database
+- Uses Postgres as the database
-- Update the DBUSER, DBPASS, DBHOST, DBNAME values in the credentials file (Use EDITOR=vim rails credentials:edit command to edit)
+- Update the DBUSER, DBPASS, DBHOST, and DBNAME values in the credentials file (Use EDITOR=vim rails credentials:edit command to edit)
 - Now the required db can be created by running rake db:migrate.

 * Database initialization: Run rake db:seed